Ven0maus/UnityObjectPooler/README.md

 # UnityObjectPooler
-A unity object pool that works based on an interface.
+A unity object pool that can take any unity component.

 Can be used freely in your games.